tastenwerk/iomapper/README.md

 ### 1. The Content Repository

-Konter implements most of the typical features of a content
+IOmapper implements most of the typical features of a content
 repository:

 - access control for any content object